Objective Priors in the Empirical Bayes Framework: Objective Bayesian Approach to Empirical Bayes Methods

-\begin{quote} ``By performing infinite replications of $\model$ one would get to know precisely the value of $\param$.
+As argued in \citet{bernardo1979reference}, the quantity $\cI[\parden\, |\, \model^\replications]$, the expected information on $\param$ gained from $\replications$ independent observations of $\model$, describes the \emph{missing information} on $\param$ as $\replications$ goes to infinity: \begin{quote} ``By performing infinite replications of $\model$ one would get to know precisely the value of $\param$.
 Thus, $\cI[\parden\, |\, \model^\infty]$ measures the amount of missing information about $\param$ when the prior is $\parden(\theta)$.
 It seems natural to define ``vague initial knowledge'' about $\param$ as that described by the density $\parden(\param)$ which maximizes the missing information in the class $\pardensp$.'' \footnote{The notation in this quotation has been adapted to ours.
-Note that the first statement makes use of the identifiability \eqref{equ:ParIdentifiability} of $\param$.} \end{quote} Following this idea, maximizing the missing information results in the least informative prior, making $\Phi(\parden) = - \cI[\parden\, |\, \model^\infty]$ an appealing penalty term in \eqref{equ:defMPLE}.
+Note that the first statement makes use of the identifiability \eqref{equ:ParIdentifiability} of $\param$.} \end{quote} Following this idea, maximizing the missing information ($\MMI$) results in the least informative prior, making $\Phi(\parden) = - \cI[\parden\, |\, \model^\infty]$ an appealing penalty term in \eqref{equ:defMPLE}.
 It is now tempting to define empirical reference priors by